Visa requirements for Micronesian citizens

 Visa requirements for Micronesian citizens are administrative entry restrictions by the authorities of other states placed on citizens of the Federated States of Micronesia.
-As of 2 July 2019, Micronesian citizens had visa-free or visa on arrival access to 119 countries and territories, ranking the Micronesian passport 49th in terms of travel freedom (tied with Moldova) according to the Henley Passport Index.
+As of April 2025, Micronesian citizens had visa-free or visa on arrival access to 123 countries and territories, ranking the Micronesian passport 43rd in terms of travel freedom (tied with passport from Kiribati and Palau Islands according to the Henley Passport Index.

 Micronesia signed a mutual visa waiver agreement with Schengen Area countries on 20 September 2016.